 The shockingly simple way to get financial independence is to earn more, spend less and then invest the difference in a good quality, low cost stock market index fund ETF.
 But for the majority of people, somehow life gets in the way, and they are convinced to spend more on liabilities rather than assets.

-Its easy to make excuses, blame others and be envious of their success.
-We live in a society that loves instant gratification where you can charge that new flat-screen TV on credit, or buy that big new (and unnecessary) four wheel drive on finance.
-We also live in a society plagued by tall poppy syndrome, who are all to ready to cut anyone ‘down to size’ and undermine their accomplishments.
-Unless you fundamentally change your mindset you will forever lock yourself into being poor, working class, and jealous.
+It’s easy to make excuses, blame others and be envious of their success.
+We live in a society that loves instant gratification where you can charge that new flat-screen TV on credit, or buy that big, new (and unnecessary) four wheel drive on finance.
+We also live in a society plagued by tall poppy syndrome, who are all too ready to cut anyone ‘down to size’ and undermine their accomplishments.
+Unless you fundamentally change your mindset you will forever lock yourself into being poor, working class and jealous.